animoca/ethereum-contracts/README.md

 Functions for managing deployment of diamonds and their facets are provided in `test/helpers/diamond.js`.

-### Time

-Functions for managing the EVM time are provided in `test/helpers/time.js`.

 ### Execution

-A test runner function allows to test some contract logic in immutable setup as well as in diamond setup.
-The contracts setup in handled via a configuration object, meanwhile the deployment logic is delegated to the tool.
+A test runner function allows to test some contract logic in immutable, proxied or diamond setup.
+The contracts setup in handled via a configuration object, while the deployment logic is delegated to the tool via a function (`deployFn` in the example below).

-Here is a simple usage example where the same testing logic will be applied to both the immutable version and the facet version of a contract:
+Here is a simple usage example where the same testing logic will be applied to the immutable, proxied and facet versions of a contract:

 ```javascript
 const { getDeployerAddress, getForwarderRegistryAddress, runBehaviorTests } = require("../../helpers/run");